juntals01/scout-electron-example/README.md

 ## 🎨 Using ShadCN UI

-To add ShadCN components:

 ```bash
 npx shadcn@latest add button
 ```

 > Make sure your `tsconfig.json` has the `@/*` path alias mapped to `src/*`.

-For setup help, see: https://ui.shadcn.com/docs/installation/vite

 ---